zengelan/eks-workshop/content/030_container/050_deploy/scalefrontend.md

 weight: 60
 ---

-The Kubernetes Controller provides a lot of useful commands You can explore many of these commands using the help flag:
+The Kubernetes Controller provides a lot of useful commands.
+You can explore many of these commands using the help flag:
 ```
   kubectl -h